carbonplan/cdr-verification/components/methods/methods.md

 Constructing the VCL based on the count of medium, high, or very high uncertainties does mean that pathways with more steps are more likely to receive a low VCL.
 If the component uncertainties are independent, we think this is an appropriate outcome.
 For example, the chain of uncertainties within the ocean biomass sinking pathway are unlikely to be correlated — the uncertainty around macroalgae cultivation is not correlated to the uncertainty around air-sea gas exchange.
 In contrast, this construction could be problematic if component uncertainties are correlated.
 For example, in BiCRS, the uncertainties associated with the counterfactual feedstock storage, counterfactual feedstock use, and indirect land use change are all a function of the choice of feedstock — and therefore the presence of multiple uncertainty components could bias VCL assignments to this pathway downward.

-In some cases, different components reflect the same underlying uncertainty.
-For example, long-term leakage of CO2 from a storage reservoir could be understood as a drawdown uncertainty or a durability uncertainty.
+In some cases, multiple components reflect the same underlying uncertainty.
+For example, long-term leakage of CO₂ from a storage reservoir could be understood as a drawdown uncertainty or a durability uncertainty.
 In such cases, we may exclude a component from the VCL calculation to avoid double counting uncertainty across components.
-This is reflected explicitly in the component text.
+This exclusion is reflected explicitly in the component text.

 Most pathways are associated with a range of VCLs, rather than a single VCL, due to the diversity of approaches within a given pathway.
 To continue the example used above, an ocean alkalinity enhancement (OAE) project could introduce alkalinity directly (e.g., via aqueous NaOH) or in a mineral form that has to dissolve to release alkalinity (e.g., olivine).
 The dissolution and precipitation dynamics of the mineral approach lead to significant uncertainty about how much alkalinity is actually introduced to the surface ocean and therefore how much carbon removal occurs.
 As a result, we classify mineral-based OAE as VCL 1-2, direct alkalinity addition as VCL 3, and the OAE pathway as a whole as VCL 1-3.
 A pathway-level VCL does not guarantee that individual projects within that pathway are executing on best practice quantification approaches.
 For example, even though OAE is classified as VCL 2-3, an OAE project could fail to carefully characterize their alkalinity additions and functionally be at VCL 1.